The media covered US policy on Egypt objectively. But there’s a catch.

 Now, take a look at the total scores on other recent Post articles related to the Trump administration:

 Aug.
-24 — Trump holds rally in Phoenix: 33% Total Integrity
+24 — Trump holds rally in Phoenix: 33 percent Total Integrity

 Aug.
-21 — Steve Bannon’s departure from the White House: 17% Total Integrity
+21 — Steve Bannon’s departure from the White House: 17 percent Total Integrity

 They’re much lower.
 Why might this be?
 Perhaps when the Trump administration acts in a way that’s widely regarded as positive — such as restricting aid to Egypt because of alleged human rights abuses — it’s reported in a neutral and balanced manner.
 Yet, when Trump does something widely considered negative — such as saying there was “blame on both sides” in Charlottesville — the media uses an abundance of spin, slant and illogic.